iankelk/iankelk.github.io/blog/2024-04-15-chickens/index.md

 The use of the chicken in LLMs indeed highlights a fundamental difference between how these models generate text, and how humans think and produce language.

-LLMs generate text based on statistical patterns learned from vast amounts of data, and the randomness introduced by the chicken is a mechanism to to produce diverse and contextually appropriate responses.
+LLMs generate text based on statistical patterns learned from vast amounts of data, and the randomness introduced by the chicken is a mechanism to produce diverse and contextually appropriate responses.
 In contrast, cognitive processes like memory, reasoning, and emotional context, which do not rely on statistical sampling in the same way, are what drive human thought and language production.

 <Figure
   image={hiddenChicken}